thnguyen/0-poc/README.md

 1. Copy the `Domain`, `Client ID` and `Client Secret` values at the top of the page and use them to configure the Java Application.
 1. Follow [Auth0 Management API Dashboard](https://auth0.com/docs/api/management/v2/tokens#get-a-token-manually) to create an API token.
 1. On the [Auth0 Dashboard Rule](https://manage.auth0.com/#/rules) create a rule using the javascript content at src/main/resources/rules/enable_progressive_profile.js (you can name the rule as "enable progressive profile").
+1. (Optional) on the [Auth0 Dashboard Connections -> Social](https://manage.auth0.com/#/connections/social), enable Google and Facebook and follow the prompt to add social login/signup.

 ### Java Application
 Set the client values in the `src/main/resources/auth0.properties` file.
 They are read by the `AppConfig` class.